UltimateRy/Basic-Blogging-Website/README.md

 ## Project Description

 A basic social media type web app, developed using Laravel for my CS348 Web Apps module.
-This social media includes creating posts, uploading pictures, commenting on others post and some administrative options.
+This social media includes creating posts, uploading pictures, commenting on others post and some administrative options, including adding and removing users from the system.

 ## About Laravel